SciandraLore-SCT/Fotogrammetrie/README.md

 # Photogrammetry

-.html file for viewing .glb files with textures
+An html page for viewing .glb files with textures
+A standalone program featured in python

 # Limitations and issues

-Limitations:
+Limitations of html file:
 - Does not support files larger than 600 MB
 - Supports textures via .jpg, .png, .bmp, and .webp files Limitations: Does not support files larger than 600 MB, supports textures via .jpg, .png, and .bmp files

+Limitations of standalone file:
+- Working progress